bluebanquise/bluebanquise/CONTRIBUTING.md

 in dedicated files or if needed in a new one.
 When possible, variables should be optional.
 In any cases, they must be documented in the role readme (and if needed provided commented in the example inventories).

 4. All variables related to an equipment_profile should go in group_vars/all/all_equipment/ (global) or in group_vars/equipment_X/ with X the equipment profile name (dedicated).
+These variables must be prefixed by **ep_**.

 5. All variables containing jinja2 code must be prefix with *j2_* and stored in group_vars/all/j2_variables/. j2_ variables are core of the stack, and should be manipulated with care.
 These are intended to be precedence by user only.
 If needed, theses variables can be fixed.

-6. Also, consider that some variables are specific in BlueBanquise, and do not fully follow the standard rules of Ansible: *Equipment_profile* and *Authentication* dictionaries are good example.
+6. Also, consider that some variables are specific in BlueBanquise, and do not fully follow the standard rules of Ansible.
-As stated in 4, these dictionaries **must** be set in group_vars/equipment_X/ folders or in group_vars/all/all_equipment/.
+As stated in 4, these variables **must** be set in group_vars/equipment_X/ folders or in group_vars/all/all_equipment/.
 Any other usage (for example at host_vars level or extra_vars level) will result in a unpredictable situation, as the stack use a random host of these groups to gather equipment_profile data.

 ### Miscellaneous